reorx/jsoncv/README.md

 ### Text copied from the PDF is reversed

+Yes, this is a known issue with Chrome's "Save as PDF" feature.
-Chrome "Save as PDF" produces documents with backwards text when copying in Preview.app on MacOS.
+The resulting PDFs can have text that is backwards when copied in Preview.app on MacOS.

 ![](images/chrome-reversed-text-problem.png)

-This is a problem of Chrome, As seen in:
+This issue has been reported by several users and is not specific to jsoncv.
+As seen in:
 ["Save as PDF" produces documents with backwards text. - Google Chrome Community](https://support.google.com/chrome/thread/29061484/save-as-pdf-produces-documents-with-backwards-text?hl=en&dark=0)

-Solutions:

-1. Use Firefox
+Solution: Use Firefox or Safari to get the PDF
-2. Use CLI tools like [WeasyPrint](https://github.com/Kozea/WeasyPrint)

 ## TODO

 - [x] Supports Markdown in `summary` and `description` properties
+- [ ] Allows customizing primary color for the current theme
 - [ ] Allows switching themes in Editor
-- [ ] Allows customizing primary color for the current theme
 - [ ] Export PDF directly
 - [x] Supports responsive style for themes, so that the CV site is friendly to view on mobile devices.
 - [ ] Add more themes.